What is a Credit Union?

 You earn more on your savings—in some cases up to one percentage point or more—at the credit union

 Like other financial institutions, credit unions are closely regulated and must operate in a very prudent and conservative manner.
 The National Credit Union Share Insurance Fund, administered by the National Credit Union Administration, an agency of the Federal Government, insures deposits of credit union members at federal and state-chartered credit unions nationwide.
-Deposits are insured up to $250,000 on savings and separately up to $250,000 on IRA accounts.
+Deposits are insured to at least $250,000 on savings and separately to at least $250,000 on IRA accounts.

 Credit unions are healthy competition for banks.
 If credit unions weren't here to put pressure on banks to lower their fees and offer competitive rates, banks could charge whatever they wished.